nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets-filters.md

   </html>
   ```

-  Lets check out our HTTPRoutes to see what's causing this error:
+  Use `kubectl describe` to investigate HTTPRoutes for the error:

   ```shell
   kubectl describe httproutes.gateway.networking.k8s.io